Black Lady: Playing

-A innovation in modern Black Lady is the take-all or shooting the moon, whereby a player may aim to capture all the penalty cards; i.e., the Black Lady and all hearts.
+An innovation in modern black lady is the take-all or shooting the moon, whereby a player may aim to capture all the penalty cards; i.e., the black lady and all hearts.
 In this event the player scores zero, while each opponent scores twenty-six penalty points.
 In a failed attempt, penalty points are scored as normal.
 Morehead gives the old scoring rule that no players score for the deal and the other alternative that the player who successfully shoots the moon scores twenty-six plus points.

 Scoring

 Apart from shooting the moon, the usual scoring system is employed with players scoring one penalty point for each heart card taken and thirteen for taking the Black Lady.
 Game is 100 points.
 When the first player reaches this score, the game stops and players settle their scores.

 Variations

 Passing cards

-Unlike the basic game of Hearts, card passing has always been a feature of Black Lady.
-It is also referred to as discarding, hence the earliest alternative name for Black Lady was Discard Hearts.
+Unlike the basic game of hearts, card passing has always been a feature of black lady.
+It is also referred to as discarding, hence the earliest alternative name for black lady was discard hearts.
 The idea is that, before each hand begins, each player chooses three cards and passes them to another player.
 Cards are usually passed to the left, unlike the British game of Black Maria, where cards are passed to the right.
 Passing cards to the left is easier because you know something about the hand of the player who follows you whereas, in passing cards to the right, you have no information about the hand of the player to your left.

 In the earliest rules, passing was always to the left.
 Today, there are many variations of passing: